AsuMagic/smolisa-emu/doc/references.md

 know if it redundant with RelWithDebInfo builds, though.
 - `-DLLVM_PARALLEL_LINK_JOBS=4` limits the number of linker jobs.
 Realistically it probably could be set even lower.
-Linking is very memory intensive with large debug builds so you run out very fast and hit swap otherwise.
+Linking is very memory intensive with large debug builds so you run out very fast and hit swap otherwise. `mold` should also be parallelizing in the first place, but I don't know if this flags tries to affect this.
 - `-DLLVM_USE_SPLIT_DWARF=1` splits debug info in a separate file from binaries and object files which allegedly improve compile (link?) times a fair bit.
-- `-DBUILD_SHARED_LIBS=OFF` is the default. `ON` has the potential of reducing the total binary size but I encountered a linking error I couldn't figure out.
+- `-DBUILD_SHARED_LIBS=ON` is only recommended for build environments.
+It reduces disk space and link time quite significantly but you may encounter compile errors if you didn't specify link dependencies in various CMakeLists correctly.